vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 Source: Notional Finance [Docs](https://docs.notional.finance/notional-v2/ntokens/minting-ntokens)

-### Notional AMM and Interest rate oracle
+### Notional AMM

-To optimize the trading experience, the AMM curve used by Notional must be designed with a balance between flatness and flexibility.
-A relatively flat curve ensures that normal trading conditions result in reasonable levels of slippage, while allowing for accommodating market repricings requires a more flexible curve.
+To optimize the trading experience, the AMM curve used by Notional is designed with a balance between flatness and flexibility.
+A relatively flat curve ensures that normal trading conditions result in reasonable levels of slippage, while also allowing for market repricings with a more flexible curve.

 Notional's AMM curve resembles that of Curve's stable swap invariant, which is designed to handle large changes in the equilibrium interest rate while still maintaining a relatively flat curve most of the time.
 This approach aims to provide a smoother trading experience for users under various market conditions.